 Armed security guards have been an effective deterrent and preventive measure.
 Moreover, metal detectors are a helpful way to ensure that anyone carrying a weapon is not allowed to enter the building.
 Indeed, schools located in inner cities do not experience the type of mass shootings that have occurred at suburban locations.

 There are many on the right and the left who are uncomfortable with the idea of teachers carrying guns, and it’s unlikely that the majority of schools will adopt this approach.
 However, implementing other measures could make it easier to prevent these attacks.

 Many of our firearm restrictions have failed when it comes to keeping Americans safe.
 Chances are, if you were to ask a leftist what type of law would have prevented the shooting at Marjory Stoneman Douglas high school, they would not be able to offer a viable solution.

 The sad reality is that the United States must do more to protect its students, and this means implementing policies that give schools the power to fight back against threats.
 Further restricting firearms has not proven to be effective.
-Perhaps Marjory Stoneman Douglas’ decision will lead to more actions that will keep our children safe.We value your comments!
-Please weigh in on our comment section below.
+Perhaps Marjory Stoneman Douglas’ decision will lead to more actions that will keep our children safe.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com